martinmcbride/python-imaging-book-examples/README.md

 # Image Processing in Python

-This repo has the example files from the upcoming book *Image Processing in Python*.
+This repo has the example files from the book [Image Processing in Python](https://leanpub.com/imageprocessinginpython).

-Feel free to use these examples if you find them useful.
-If you want to learn more please consider purchasing the book.
+Feel free to use these examples if you find them useful, or purchase the book for more detailed information.